 - Watch out for springpoles.
-Springpoles are small size limbs which can whip toward you, or pull you off balance.
-Use extreme caution when cutting small size limbs. - Be alert for springback from any branches that are bent or under pressure.
-Avoid being struck by the branch or the saw when the tension in the wood fibers is released. - Frequently clear branches out of the way to avoid tripping over them.
+Springpoles are small size limbs which can catch the saw chain and whip toward you or pull you off balance.
+Use extreme caution when cutting small size limbs or slender material. - Be alert for springback.
+Watch out for branches that are bent or under pressure.
+Avoid being struck by the branch or the saw when the tension in the wood fibers is released. - Keep a clear work area.
+Frequently clear branches out of the way to avoid tripping over them.